liuhaixiachina/Sentiment-Analysis-of-Citations-Using-Word2vec/README.md

 There are already-trained models for use: under the folder "trainedmodels".
 Note that the model "PS-ACL300" is a text file.
 When you try to load the text format model, use this code: model=Word2Vec.load_word2vec_format(model_name, binary=False) # for text format

+ Post experiment on using vectors trained on Googlenews :
+('F1', 0.38) for positive and negtive classification.